sergev/dependency-inversion-demo/README.md

     call_client();

-The client also has some state, hidden from the server.
+The client also has some state, hidden from the service.

 First, we define an abstract class which exposes the service interface to the client.
 A real service inherits from this class to be implemented.